kshychko/ausdigital-nry/docs/1.0/index.md

  * Each element in `HOC_HEAD` list MUST contain a `HOC_DETAIL`attribute, which is a valid content-address of a file.
  * Each element in `HOC_HEAD` list MUST contain a DURABILITY attribute.
  * The value of DURABILITY attribute MUST be an ISO 8601 formatted string describing the DATE until which the HOC Detail is promised available.
- * Each element in `HOC_HEAD` list MUST contain a NETWORK attribute.
+ * Each element in `HOC_HEAD` list MUST contain a `NETWORK` attribute.
- * The value of NETWORK attribute MUST be a valid business identifier URN per the DCP and DCL specifications.
+ * The value of `NETWORK` attribute MUST be a valid business identifier URN per the DCP and DCL specifications.
  * Each element in `HOC_HEAD` list MUST contain a `AC_CODE` attribute.
  * The value of `AC_CODE` MAY be an empty string.
  * The HOC Header MAY be published directly with its content-address (e.g. `/ipfs/QmNn2peeUaJFxnPVsFjriVxnPZKkh4y2EfRqpEHQ8EYXQr`).
  * The HOC Header MUST be published with its content-address as its name within the directory-like collection that was gazetted to the blockchain (e.g. `/ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/QmNn2peeUaJFxnPVsFjriVxnPZKkh4y2EfRqpEHQ8EYXQr`).

 The `AC_CODE` partially defines the protocol for accessing the record referenced in the `HOC_DETAIL` attribute.
-The meaning of the `AC_CODE` is dependent on the NETWORK.
-In other words, the `AC_CODE` is interpreted in the context of the NETWORK.
+The meaning of the `AC_CODE` is dependent on the `NETWORK`.
+In other words, the `AC_CODE` is interpreted in the context of the `NETWORK`.

 Because the network is a business identifier URN, the `AC_CODE` interpretation context can be determined by DCP query...

-If the NETWORK is the URN of the notary, the DCP lookup of RECORD_ACCESS_PROTOCOL MUST return `ausdigital-nry/1` or higher version.
+If the `NETWORK` is the URN of the notary, the DCP lookup of RECORD_ACCESS_PROTOCOL MUST return `ausdigital-nry/1` or higher version.
 Otherwise they can be anything (including undefined).

-If the DCP document type / process type of the `HOC_HEADER` list item's NETWORK is `ausdigital-nry/1`, then the allowable value of `AC_CODE` are:
+If the DCP document type / process type of the `HOC_HEADER` list item's `NETWORK` is `ausdigital-nry/1`, then the allowable value of `AC_CODE` are:

 | Access Protocol | `AC_CODE` | HOC Detail | Notarised Object | Comment                         |
 |-----------------|---------|------------|------------------|---------------------------------|